How to Reconcile a Business Bank Account (And Why Most Businesses Don’t Until It’s Too Late)

 Step 1: Gather Your Documents

-• Your accounting records for the same period
+- Your accounting records for the same period (general ledger or transaction report)

 Step 2: Compare Ending Balances

 Start with the ending balance on your bank statement and the ending balance in your accounting records.
-If they match, you're done (this almost never happens on the first check).
+If they match, congratulations — you're reconciled.
+(This almost never happens on the first check, which is exactly why this process exists.)

 Step 3: Check Off Matching Transactions